tonysm/rich-text-laravel/README.md

 php artisan richtext:install --no-model
 ```

 This will only make sure you have the latest version of Trix installed locally.
 It will also create a `resources/js/libs/trix.js` file where Trix is initialized.
-You may have the following line to your main JS file, usually at `resources/js/app.js`:
+You may add the following line to your main JS file, usually at `resources/js/app.js`:

 ```js
 require('./bootstrap');